Multirate Exponential Rosenbrock Methods: Numerical Experiments

 \subsection{Fast-slow splitting}

 The splitting of an IVP into fast and slow components, $u'(t) = F(t,u) = F_f(t,u) + F_s(t,u)$, for MERB methods is dictated by the dynamic linearization process at each time step,

 where the multirate splitting becomes $F_f(t,u) = \hat{J}_n u$ and $F_s(t,u) = \hat{V}_n t+ \hat{N}_n(t,u)$.
 This brings interesting questions when comparing against MERK and MRI-GARK methods that do not require dynamic linearization.
 MERK methods require that $F_f(t,u) = \mathcal{L}u$, but MRI-GARK methods have no constraints on $F_f$ or $F_s$.
-Thus to provide a more thorough picture in the following comparisons of MERB, MERK and MRI-GARK methods, we consider two separate fast-slow splittings for each problem, both with their own merits.
-The first is the dynamic linearization \eqref{eq:dynamic_linearization}, that can place more of a problem's dynamics at the fast time scale than other fixed multirate splittings; this offers a potential for greater multirate accuracy but at the expense of having to construct the dynamic linearization at each slow step.
-Our second fast-slow splitting defines a fixed $F_f(t,u) = \mathcal{L}u$, leaving $F_s(t,u) = F(t,u) - \mathcal{L}u$; in the ensuing results we call this the `fixed linearization'.
+Thus to provide a more thorough picture in the following comparisons of MERB, MERK and MRI-GARK methods, we consider two separate fast-slow splittings for each problem.
+The first is the dynamic linearization \eqref{eq:dynamic_linearization}, that can place more of a problem's dynamics at the fast time scale than other fixed multirate splittings; this offers a potential for greater multirate accuracy but at the expense constructing the dynamic linearization at each slow step.
+Our second splitting defines a fixed $F_f(t,u) = \mathcal{L}u$, leaving $F_s(t,u) = F(t,u) - \mathcal{L}u$; in the ensuing results we call this the `fixed linearization'.
 Though the motivation for this splitting arises from the MERK requirement on $F_f$, we also apply this splitting to MRI-GARK methods.
-We note that other fixed splittings which can offer different accuracy and efficiency insights on multirate methods are possible, especially for our bidirectional coupling problem.
-We however only focus on one fixed splitting for each test problem.
+We note that other fixed splittings which can offer different accuracy and efficiency insights on multirate methods are possible, however we only focus on one fixed splitting for each test problem.
 Methods that use fixed linearization are denoted with an asterisk in our results, for instance, \merkthrees~ uses a fixed linearization while \merkthree~ uses dynamic linearization.